Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 If the Moderator-Client should at any time lose the connection to the server, it automatically switches to Offline-Mode and notifies the moderator.
 The moderator can then continue to play the game himself, offline.
 In the meantime, the Moderator-Client continuously sends a [RequestServerStatus](#requestserverstatus) message to the server to determine whether the server is back online.
 When the Moderator-Client receives a [ServerStatus](#serverstatus) message, it informs the moderator that the session can be resumed.
 In this case, the moderator can either go back online via an UI element or continue playing in Offline-Mode.
 This can result in the following three scenarios:

 - The server is reachable again and the connection can be re-established.
 Furthermore, the session on the server was not closed and and the PlayerAudience-Clients are still connected to the server.
 In that case the Moderator-Client only has to send a [Reconnect](#reconnect) message to return to normal gameplay, since the session is still going.
 - The server is reachable again and the connection can be re-established, but the session on the server has been closed and and the PlayerAudience-Clients are no longer connected to the server.
 In that case the Moderator-Client only has to send a [Reconnect](#reconnect) message, since the logs of the server still hold the Guid of the Moderator-Client.
-This way the session can be restored without entering the password again and the PlayerAudience-Clients can simply reconnect to the server, through the same QR-code, link and sessionKey, to be able to participate in the game again.
+This way the session can be restored without entering the password again and the PlayerAudience-Clients can simply reconnect to the server, through the same QR-code, URL and sessionKey, to be able to participate in the game again.
 - The Moderator-Client still cannot reach the server and the game continues in Offline-Mode.

 If the moderator ever returns to the main menu, the session must be started anew by connecting to the server via password again.